marijnh/Eloquent-JavaScript/17_canvas.md

 For the ((zigzag)) (3) it becomes impractical to write a new call to `lineTo` for each line segment.
 Instead, you should use a ((loop)).
 You can have each iteration draw either two ((line)) segments (right and then left again) or one, in which case you must use the evenness (`% 2`) of the loop index to determine whether to go left or right.

 You'll also need a loop for the ((spiral)) (4).
-If you draw a series of points, with each point moving further along a circle around the spiral's center, you get a circle.
+If you draw a series of points, with each point moving farther along a circle around the spiral's center, you get a circle.
 If, during the loop, you vary the radius of the circle on which you are putting the current point and go around more than once, the result is a spiral.

 {{index "quadraticCurveTo method"}}